macoffe/heptathlon/README.md

 # heptathlon
 Java application for sport shop workers, to create commands, add stock, show turnover and alllow clients to pay a bill.
 This project was made to learn the RMI middleware, it contains a central server that is queried by a shop server that is queried by a client.

+# create mysql databases:

+In project root folder, launch mysql, and use these commands:

+		Source HeptathlonCentral.sql;
+		Source HeptathlonMagasin.sql;

 # compile code :

 In each RMI_*/ directory: